-The majority of the entries in this writing guide were taken from the Associated Press Stylebook.
-If you have questions that cannot be answered by the guide, you can reference the complete Associated Press Stylebook (order a hard copy or downloadable PDF, or subscribe to have access to content online).
+Most of the entries in this writing guide are consistent with the Associated Press Stylebook.
+If you have questions that are not answered by the guide, you can reference the complete Associated Press Stylebook (order a hard copy or downloadable PDF, or subscribe to have access to content online).
 For the few instances that are a departure from AP style, sources include the Chicago Manual of Style, Strunk and White’s The Elements of Style, Merriam-Webster Online Dictionary, and the Electronic Encyclopedia of Chicago.

 C: The letter C in UIC is not to be used as the first letter of a subsequent word that begins with the letter C, e.g., UICampus.
 Also, always insert a space between UIC and the subsequent word.

 campus regions: Lowercase.
 When writing about sides of campus, use the words “the” and “of campus” — the south side of campus, the east side of campus, the west side of campus.

 Avoid using east campus and west campus, which could imply distinctly separate campuses.